WHAT TO DO IN VILLAJOYOSA, COSTA BLANCA, SPAIN

 When we got out of the tram, we could already see some colorful buildings, but it got even better when we walked down and strolled the town.
-Houses in all colors and shapes make it so Instagrammable, and even though I am not into Instagram as much these days, I wanted to snap pictures of all the houses and buildings.
+Houses in all colors and shapes make it so Instagrammable.
+Even though I am not into Instagram as much these days, I wanted to snap pictures of all the houses and buildings.

 Pretty, pretty Villajoyosa – walking along your narrow, cobblestone streets with all the colors was fun!
 This is my tip for the best thing to see in Villajoyosa (or even Costa Blanca).

 Walk Along the Promenade

 The promenade is a beautiful, long stretch.
-With views of the ocean on one side and views of all the colorful (and bright) houses on the other, this place is probably the best one to visit in Villajoyosa (especially on a warm and sunny day).
+With views of the ocean on one side and all the colorful (and bright) houses on the other, this is probably one of the best places to visit in Villajoyosa (especially on a warm and sunny day).